MEDIA RELEASE: SolarHub Partners with ANU to Deliver PV Simulation Project

 “With applied research projects like this one, sponsored by SolarHub and ARENA, we can combine the expertise of research with industry partners to solve them.”

-By combing the technology with energy storage systems, demand management and ‘smart’ inverters, there is an opportunity to reach even higher levels of penetration of rooftop solar in the Australian distribution networks.
+By combining the technology with energy storage systems, demand management and ‘smart’ inverters, there is an opportunity to reach even higher levels of penetration of rooftop solar in the Australian distribution networks.
 Resulting in an even greater visibility and understanding of the current market whilst assisting in the network’s stability.